Utah Deaf History and Culture

 to Utah Athletic Club of the Deaf

-The 50th anniversary event was chaired by Nancy O'Brien.
+Nancy O'Brien chaired the 50th-anniversary event.
 On September 27, 1997, it took place at the Ramada Inn in downtown Salt Lake City.
 Five Utah Athletic Club of the Deaf sportsmen's awards were presented during a ceremony.
-The Utah Association for the Deaf presented the Utah Athletic Club of the Deaf with a Presidential Award in honor of the sports club's 50-year history.
+In addition, the Utah Association for the Deaf presented the Utah Athletic Club of the Deaf with a Presidential Award in honor of the sports club's 50-year history.
 UACD secretary Nancy O'Brien accepted the award.

 The President's Award, granted by the Utah Association for the Deaf, was given to the UACD women's basketball team in 2002 for their outstanding performance at the USA Deaf Basketball National Basketball (USADB) Tournament in Indianapolis, Indiana.
 This was the first time a Utah women's basketball team had competed in the national tournament (UAD Bulletin, May 2002).
 Andrea Garff Anderson, a 1995 alumna of the Idaho School for the Deaf and basketball player for the UACD women's basketball team, accepted the award on their behalf (UAD Bulletin, September 2002).